 We sat down with some industry leaders—Ahmed Kamran Imadi, Big Data Solutions Engineering at a Fortune 100 Financial Institution; Mark Kidwell, Chief Data Architect at Autodesk; and Satish Nekkalapudi, Sr. Manager at Magnite—to discuss these questions.

-In our webinar, these experts shed light on the role of big data in business today, the skill-sets needed to keep up with the growth of big data, and how digital transformation has affected the role of big data in their organizations.
+In our webinar, these experts shed light on the role of big data in business today, the skill-sets needed to keep up with the growth of big data, and how DT has affected the role of big data in their organizations.